 - If taking blood thinners, you may begin taking them again 48 hours after surgery, unless the surgeon tells you differently. - You will be treated with pain medications after discharged from the hospital, and this should relieve any discomfort that you may experience.
 As your discomfort lessens, you may switch to regular Tylenol (acetaminophen).
 Do not combine Tylenol with your prescription pain medicine, as this already contains Tylenol. - Unless aspirin has been prescribed as a daily medication, do not take aspirin or ibuprofen-like products (NSAIDS) as they may cause bleeding.
-These products include: Ecotrin, Bayer, Bufferin, Excedrin, Alka Seltzer, Goody's powders, Motrin, Nuprin, Advil, Aleve, and Naprosyn. - Tylenol (acetaminophen) may also be taken for mild fever.
-If postoperative fever (<101 degrees) persists for more than 24 hours, notify the office. - Antibiotics may be given during the postoperative period, particularly while you have a drain in the neck wound.
-Take all medications as prescribed for you by the physician.
-If you are nauseous, you can begin the antibiotics the day after surgery.
-Call the office for any adverse reactions to your medications (vomiting, diarrhea, rash, difficulty breathing or swallowing).
+These products include: Ecotrin, Bayer, Bufferin, Excedrin, Alka Seltzer, Goody's powders, Motrin, Nuprin, Advil, Alleve, and Naprosyn. - Tylenol (acetaminophen) may also be taken for mild fever.
+If postoperative fever (<101°F) persists for more than 24 hours, notify the office.